Thursday, February 12, 2015

 ©Ute Scherb

 On February 28, 1900, Ash Wednesday, Freiburg's university opened its gates to female students.
-Before that date, women had been tolerated as Gaststudenten (auditors) in some university lectures* but without the possibility of acquiring an academic degree.
+Before that date, women had been tolerated as Gaststudenten (auditors) in some university lectures* but were unable to acquire an academic degree.

 *As early as 1790, when Freiburg's society ladies stormed Georg Jacobi's university courses